March 2024

 • XVIII – Authority of Officers and Committee Members

 Amendments to the Articles of this Constitution which are not specified as unalterable in Article XLIII can be made only in a regular meeting of the congregation by a two-thirds majority vote of those present.
-Such an amendment must have been submitted in written form and read in a previous regular meeting.
+Such an amendment must have been submitted in written form and read in a previous regular meeting AND BE SUBMITTED TO THE DISTRICT PRESIDENT FOR REVIEW.

 Pages